r-a-y/bp-rbe-inbound-forum-attachments/readme.md

 # BP Reply By Email - Inbound Forum Attachments #

 This is a companion plugin for [BP Reply By Email](https://github.com/r-a-y/bp-reply-by-email) (RBE), supporting forum attachments when replying by email when using RBE's Inbound Mode.
-Currently only supports SparkPost.

 This plugin was developed for the [CUNY Academic Commons](http://commons.gc.cuny.edu).
 Licensed under the GPLv2 or later.